Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 pineapple plant with its leaves

 Cats and pineapple are two things that don’t usually go together, so it is unlikely that your kitty will eat the flesh of the popular summer fruit.
-Cats don’t have sweet receptors on their tongue and can’t taste sweet things, so they’re not as attracted to fruit as humans are.
-That said, the allure of those spiky green leaves may be too much for some cats.
+Cats don’t have sweet receptors on their tongue and can’t taste sweet things, and this is a reason why cats might not be as attracted to fruit as humans are.¹ That said, the allure of those spiky green leaves may be too much for some cats.

-Will the top of this tropical fruit hurt your curious kitty in any way?
-The good news is no, the leaves aren’t toxic, and it is unlikely your cat will experience any harm from letting his curiosity get the best of him.
-That said, there is a small chance that your pet could have an allergy to the enzymes in the pineapple and its top.
+Will the top of this tropical fruit poison your curious kitty in any way?
+The good news is no, the leaves aren’t toxic, and it is unlikely your cat will experience any harm from letting their curiosity get the best of them.
+That said, there is a small chance that your pet could have an allergy to any of the components in the pineapple and its top.

 Keep reading to learn everything you need to know about cats and their relationship with pineapple leaves.